-What is deep tissue sports massage?
+What is a deep-tissue sports massage?

 Deep tissue massage is an effective method of helping with tight muscles, muscular and joint pain, and/or restricted movement.
-This type of massage works deep into the affected muscles, and helps to alleviate any built-up tensions.
+This type of massage works deep into the affected muscles and helps to alleviate any built-up tensions.
 Muscles also need a good supply of oxygen and nutrients, and a good massage can help to encourage this, especially if the muscles are stressed.

-Deep tissue massage can be used to work on specific parts of the body, and can be used to break up any scar tissue and relieve tightness.
+Deep tissue massage can be used to work on specific parts of the body and can be used to break up any scar tissue and relieve tightness.
 It can cause a little discomfort for a day or two after, but the long-term results are very effective.
 Applying ice to the affected area can be very useful.
 Your therapist will guide you on deep tissue massage aftercare.
 It is very important to drink plenty of fluids after a deep tissue massage as toxins are released in the process, and staying hydrated helps to remove these toxins.

 A therapist’s movements will be slower and the pressure a little more intense than with a typical Swedish massage, as this allows the deep levels of muscle and connective tissue to be reached.
 Sometimes, the treatment can be slightly uncomfortable.
-Always make your therapist aware if the discomfort becomes too much so they can amend their method.
+Always make your therapist aware of the discomfort becomes too much so they can amend their method.

 How will you be treated when having a deep tissue massage?